 Late night talk-show hosts are some of the best conversationalists.
 In fact, they get paid for their ability to have interesting conversations night-in and night-out.

-Naturally, talk-show hosts ask a lot of questions, add a lot of humor and keep the conversation mostly focused on the other person (see tip 1).
+Naturally, talk-show hosts ask a lot of questions, add a lot of humor and keep the conversation mostly focused on the other person (see tip 1) along the interaction.
 But, there’s much more to their craft that you’ll pick up on when you watch the ways they use body language as an effective tool for communication.

-It doens’t hurt that many of the guests on late-night talk shows are also charismatic and great conversationalists.
-So try watching not just to enjoy, but to learn.
+It doesn’t hurt that many of the guests on late-night talk shows also have a charismatic personality and great conversation partners.
+So try watching not just to enjoy, but to learn some things as well.

 To put it another way, tonight’s homework – watch TV.